 Which exercise is best for belly fat, walking or cycling?

 There is no one exercise that is best for belly fat – both walking and cycling are great exercises that can help to burn belly fat.

 While running is a great exercise, it does not have the same benefits as cycling.
-Cycling is more intense, and will therefore burn more calories.
-Additionally, cycling builds muscles in your lower body, while running does not.
-If you are looking to lose weight, cycling is a better option than running.
+Cycling can be more intense with a spin bike, and will therefore burn more calories.

 Does cycling endurance translate to running?

 Cycling and running are both great exercises for overall fitness, stamina, and endurance.
 They both have their own unique benefits.

 Cycling is a great form of cross-training for runners because it helps with burning calories and shedding fat.
 It is also less impactful than running, so it’s considered safe for joints.